-Acceptance and commitment therapy (ACT), Cognitive behavioral therapy (CBT), Cognitive processing therapy (CPT), Dialectical behavior therapy (DBT), Exposure and response prevention therapy (ERP or EXRP), Motivational interviewing (MI), Prolonged exposure (PE)
+Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Cognitive Processing Therapy (CPT), Dialectical Behavior Therapy (DBT), Exposure and Response Prevention Therapy (ERP or EXRP), Motivational Interviewing, Prolonged Exposure

 I have a compassionate, science-based, and direct approach toward helping people find psychological relief.
 I am passionate about helping people achieve the most authentic version of themselves.
 By gently challenging you to question and shift your mental framework, I want to help you make decisions and take actions that are consistent with your values.
 The journey towards change must start with compassion.
 Only when we feel seen and heard, can we begin the process of transformation.